 Interesting shopping; a haven for Artisan Leather seekers, wine tasting, town hiking and exploring and long long views, WE LOVE: the main square or Piazza with it’s beautiful Travertine well, vaulted Loggia and imposing, rugged cathedral walls, the views beyond the Terra Cotta roofs of the houses.
 The vigilant cats loitering around the Copper – Worker’s Atelier.
 The old Theatre and the sweet old couple who run the bar right next door.

-We might take coffee at the classic CAFFE POLIZIANO local style ;a quick Cappuccino and exquisite pastry at the bar, or, on a very clear day pay a little extra for table service on their magical little scenic balcony for two – honeymoon style, perhaps.
-Just opposite find Montepulciano’s oldest shop the whimsical MALEDETTI TOSCANI for nice quality hand made leather goods.
-And just beyond here the market gardener’s stall – we’re always on the lookout for some of their Taccoli Bianchi or White Runner Beans (unforgettable).
-But often we just wander, eventually finishing off near the citadel, at the top.
-For tasting wine in town we like LA GATTA VECCHIA’s cellars, you’ll have passed them on one of the bends on your way to park your car if you started at the top….For a casual good lunch with friends we might head for RISTORANTE VOLTAIA DEL CORSO, not far from Caffe Poliziano.
+We might take coffee at the classic CAFFE POLIZIANO local style; a quick Cappuccino and exquisite pastry at the bar, or, on a very clear day pay a little extra for table service on their magical little scenic balcony for two.
+Just opposite find Montepulciano’s oldest shop the MALEDETTI TOSCANI for nice quality hand made leather goods.
+For tasting wine in town we like LA GATTA VECCHIA cellars, you’ll have passed them on one of the bends on your way to park your car if you started at the top….For a casual good lunch with friends we might also eat at Caffe Poliziano or maybe LA PENTOLACCIA.
 For a romantic supper on a Summer evening we like dining in the garden at RISTORANTE LA GROTTA just below the city walls at SAN BIAGIO…on a cooler night we love the legendary OSTERIA ACQUACHETA

 THE DRIVE 15-20 minutes from Siena House.
 PARK in the San Donati car park at the top of town or somewhere near the roundabout at the bottom end.
 VISIT any time although bear in mind that only restaurants will tend to be open between 13.00 and 16.00.
 SPECIAL EVENTS the annual Barrel Rolling contest and the CANTINONE D’ARTE art and music festival DON’T MISS the main square & the Torture Museum, the Caffe Poliziano and the Duomo.
 ITINERARY a few hours in Montepulciano combines well with some local Vineyard WINE TASTING, a trip to CHIUSI & the ETRUSCAN TOMBS, a walk around hill towns MONTEFOLLONICO, PIENZA, a visit to LA FOCE estate and gardens (good on a Wednesday) or a winding drive into the VAL D’ORCIA.